chhylp123/BitMapperBS/README.md

 ### Changelog ###

+(4) December 11, 2018: version 1.0.0.4 released.

+    >>BitMapperBS fixed the bug of the QNAME in SAM file when aligning paired-end reads.
+    >>Removed the reads which are mapped off the end of the reference.

 (3) November 28, 2018: version 1.0.0.3 released.

     >>Added support of BitMapperBS to output mapping results in BAM format.